About Ama Dablam Expedition

 The biggest challenges of Summit day are the snowy conditions and altitude.
 The trail climbs above on snow and ice to the east side of Ama Dablam.
 You continue to skirt the hanging glacier, or Dablam, to a small snowfield and then the climb heads directly up snow slopes to the obvious ice crest.
 Ice fields lead up to a highly exposed and then meets up with the 40–60 degree snow rib followed by the magnificent summit.
 Amazing views of Everest, Nuptse, Baruntse and Pumori, Lhotse Shar, Makalu ,Cho Oyu from the summit awaits.

 Guaranteed Departures.
-We are preparing for our Spring/Autumn 2024 dates and groups for Ama Dablam Expediiton.
+We are preparing for our Autumn 2025 dates and groups for Ama Dablam Expediiton.
 Please get in touch for further details and book your spot for this beautiful climb.